 The most regulation?

-Challenging women on reproduction is the foundational space to keep women in their place.
-If a society can craft an image of woman-as-delinquent, it makes it far easier to manage her.
+Challenging us on reproduction is the foundational space to keep us in our place.
+If a society can craft an image of certain-genders-as-delinquent, it makes it far easier to manage us.

-If women can be cast as infantile, it is then plausible to make her seek permission.
+If we can be cast as infantile, it is then plausible to make us seek permission.

-If women can be viewed as irrational, it then makes sense to regulate her.
+If we can be viewed as irrational, it then makes sense to regulate us.

-If women can be taken down as immoral, it then follows to censor her, shame her, vilify her.
+If we can be taken down as immoral, it then follows to censor, shame, and vilify us.

 When we ask for permission we give our power away.